 Workforce development, as practiced by the government agencies that are devoted to it, is a very complex process.
-There are numerous forms to be filed, plans to be formulated and agreed to, meetings to be set up and attended, letters to be written, regulations to be adhered to, etc. And while all this is going on, new directives are being handed down from higher up, at the state and federal levels.
+There are numerous forms to be filled, plans to be formulated and agreed to, meetings to be set up and attended, letters to be written, regulations to be adhered to, etc. And while all this is going on, new directives are being handed down from higher up, at the state and federal levels.

 Given the time requirements and the complexity of all this activity, it is almost impossible for a workforce board to formulate a global viewpoint of its own processes.
 But without a high-level view of the overall tasks to be accomplished and the overall processes to be adhered to, demands tend to be handled reactively, which in turn can lead to high levels of churn and inefficiency.